lucasfcosta/blog/about.md

 Content that I _own_ is always up for grabs.
 Universities and online courses use some of these posts as reference material, and you can do the same if you want.

-I have been voluntarily translated into many languages, including Russian, Mandarin, French, Portuguese, and Spanish.
+I have been voluntarily translated into many languages, including German, Korean, Russian, Mandarin, French, Portuguese, and Spanish.
 If you wish to translate any of these posts, you *don’t* need to ask for permission.

 Everything I produce belongs to the internet.
 It has made me who I am, and, therefore, it deserves all I have.